Background

 Local tips

-• Check the opening hours beforehand, as they may vary on weekends and public holidays.
+• Check the opening hours before your visit, as the castle closes early on weekends and holidays.

 widget icon